messam2/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+##### Challenges
+* The first major challenge I've faced is the binary data extraction.
+First, I used Sobel X operator combined with a thresholded S-channel from the HSV colour space.
+I implemented my first prototype with this extraction method.
+However, it has failed in 2 frames on the project_video file.
+Accordingly, I migrated to another method of extraction, taking into account 2 masks; white and yellow:
+  - The white mask was extracted from and RGB colour space image within the range `(202,202,202)` to `(255,255,255)`, which perfectly detected white lane lines.
+  - The yellow mask was extracted from the HSV colour space image within the range `(20,60,60)`to `(38,174, 250)`, which perfectly detected yellow lane lines, which perfectly detected white lane lines. and different light conditions.

+##### Further improvements
+* A further improvmet could be more methods in binary data extraction to ake the code more robust under diffrent lightig conditions.